As of May 31, 2016

 Class Y Return (NAV): Performance for periods prior to the inception of Y shares reflects the NAV performance of the Fund's A shares.
 The performance does not reflect differences in expenses, including the Rule 12b-1 fees applicable to A shares.
 Since fees for A shares are generally higher than those of Y shares, the performance shown for Y shares prior to their inception would have been higher.
 Class Y shares are not subject to sales charges and are available for limited groups of investors, including institutional investors.

 NAV results represent the percent change in net asset value per share.
 Returns would have been lower had sales charges been reflected.
 The Lipper Multi-Sector Income Funds Average represents the average annual returns for all Multi-Sector Income Funds for the respective time periods.
 The Barclays U.S. Universal Index is the union of the U.S. Aggregate Index, the U.S. High Yield Corporate Index, the 144A Index, the Eurodollar Index, the Emerging Markets Index, the non-ERISA portion of the CMBS Index, and the CMBS High Yield Index.
 Municipal debt, private placements and non-dollar-denominated issues are excluded.
-Index returns assume reinvestment of dividends, and unlike Fund returns, do not reflect any fees or expenses.
+Indices are unmanaged and their returns assume reinvestment of dividends, and unlike Fund returns, do not reflect any fees or expenses.
 You cannot invest directly in an index.
 Periods less than one year are actual, not annualized.